 |Date of issue of marketing authorisation valid throughout the European Union||

-For use in acute respiratory infection with appropriate antibiotic therapy to reduce clinical signs in cattle.
+For use in acute respiratory infection with appropriate antibiotic therapy to reduce clinical signs.
 For use in diarrhoea in combination with oral rehydration therapy to reduce clinical signs in calves of over one week of age and young, non-lactating cattle.
 For adjunctive therapy in the treatment of acute mastitis, in combination with antibiotic therapy.

 For use in noninfectious locomotor disorders to reduce the symptoms of lameness and inflammation.
 For adjunctive therapy in the treatment of puerperal septicaemia and toxaemia (mastitits-metritis-agalactia syndrome) with appropriate antibiotic therapy.